If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 Translation by Zoë Slatoff-Ponté

-This chant invoking Patanjali, one of the forefathers of the yoga tradition, is often chanted at the beginning of Iyengar Yoga classes or as an introduction to chanting the Yoga Sutra.
-Try it at the beginning of your practice as a way to honor the ancient tradition and to give thanks to the lineage of teachers.
-This chant also reminds us that yoga is meant to purify the mind, while Ayurvedic medicine can heal the body, and that our speech (and also our breath) is fundamental.
+Why we chant it: This mantra invoking Patanjali, one of the forefathers of the yoga tradition, is often chanted at the beginning of Iyengar yoga classes or as an introduction to chanting The Yoga Sutras.
+Try it at the beginning of your practice as a way to honor the ancient tradition and give thanks to the lineage of teachers.
+This chant also reminds us that yoga is meant to purify the mind, Ayurvedic medicine can promote health within the body, and that our speech (and also our breath) is fundamental.

 Translation: